Sparky Anderson: Death and legacy

 Anderson was the first manager to win a World Series for both a National League and American League team.
 Either manager in the 1984 Series would have been the first to win in both leagues, since San Diego Padres (NL) manager Dick Williams had won the series with the Oakland Athletics (AL) in 1972 and 1973.
 Williams' 1972 club had defeated Anderson's Reds club.

 Anderson's accomplishment was equaled in the 2006 World Series, when St. Louis Cardinals manager Tony La Russa – who had previously won the World Series with the Oakland Athletics in 1989, and who considers Anderson his mentor – led his team to the title over the Detroit Tigers.
 Coincidentally, having won a championship while managing the Florida Marlins in 1997, Tigers manager Jim Leyland could have achieved this same feat had the Tigers defeated La Russa's Cardinals in the 2006 World Series.
 During that series, Anderson threw out the ceremonial first pitch of Game 2 at Comerica Park, the Tigers' home park.

-Anderson was famous for always stepping over the foul line, never on it when entering or leaving the field.
-Many times, the camera zoomed in closely to watch him purposely evade the white chalk line.

 In 2006, construction was completed on the "Sparky Anderson Baseball Field" at California Lutheran University's new athletic complex.
 Anderson had used his influence to attract notable players to the university baseball team, and he was also awarded the Laundry Medal by the university for being "an inspiration to youth."

-On November 3, 2010, it was announced that Anderson had been placed in hospice care at his Thousand Oaks home because of his deteriorating dementia condition.
-Anderson died the next day at the age 76 in Thousand Oaks.
+On November 3, 2010, it was announced that Anderson had been placed in hospice care at his Thousand Oaks home because of his deteriorating condition due to progressing dementia.
+Anderson died the next day at the age of 76 in Thousand Oaks.
 He was survived by his wife of 57 years, Carol, sons Lee and Albert, daughter Shirlee Engelbrecht, and eight grandchildren.
 Carol died at age 79 on May 7, 2013, at home in Thousand Oaks.

-On June 26, 2011, the Detroit Tigers honored Anderson by retiring his number 11 from future use and placing his name and number on the outfield wall with the other past honorees and members of the Baseball Hall of Fame.
+On June 26, 2011, the Detroit Tigers retired Anderson's number 11.
 Tiger players also wore commemorative patches on their uniform sleeves all season.